Dry Air, Deep Canyons, and the Real Things to Do in Utah

 Top Places to Visit in Utah

-Zion National Park — Narrow Routes and Steep Walls
+Zion National Park – Tight Paths, High Walls

-Its sandstone cliffs, made of Navajo Sandstone, rise as high as 2,000 feet above the canyon floor.
+The cliffs, made of Navajo Sandstone, rise to 2,000 feet from the floor.
+That vertical rise narrows both movement and schedule.

 Tourist attractions in Utah, USA